(c. 1835 - 1862)

 Unit: 27th Indiana Infantry

-From Bloomington, he was commissioned Captain of Company F, 27th Indiana Infantry on 30 August 1861.
+A 26 year old railroad conductor from Bloomington, he was commissioned Captain of Company F, 27th Indiana Infantry on 30 August 1861.
+He was 6 feet, four and one half inches tall.
 He was wounded in action at Winchester, VA on 25 May 1862.

-He died of his wound on 24 September 1862.
+He died of his wound on 24 September 1862 at a field hospital in Keedysville, near Sharpsburg.
 He was reinterred from his original burial in Keedysville to the National Cemetery during or before 1867.

 1 Antietam National Cemetery, Board of Trustees, History of Antietam National Cemetery, Baltimore: John W. Woods, Steam Printer, 1869 [AotW citation 3750]